Local market in Malaysia

 The 2026 Practical Guide

-Buying, grocery shopping, transporting your goods, and thriving in the pearl of Southeast Asia.
+Buying, shopping, moving your belongings and thriving in the pearl of Southeast Asia.

-Malaysia continues to establish itself as one of the top destinations for French-speaking expatriation in 2026.
+Malaysia continues to establish itself as one of the top destinations for expats in 2026.
 Why?
-A unique balance between futuristic modernity and preserved traditions.
-In this guide, we explore every facet of daily life, from managing your first groceries to transporting your personal belongings.
+A unique balance between futuristic modernity and well-preserved traditions.
+In this guide, we explore every facet of daily life, from handling your first grocery runs to shipping your personal belongings.

-We draw on the story of the Lemoine family, expatriates in Kuala Lumpur for two years, to provide you with an unfiltered analysis of local realities.
-Between economic opportunities and cultural challenges, discover how to optimize your setup.
+We draw on the story of the Lemoine family, who have lived in Kuala Lumpur for two years, to give you an unfiltered look at the realities on the ground.
+Between the economic opportunities and the cultural challenges, discover how to make the most of your move.

 35%

-Cost of living lower than in France in 2026
+Lower cost of living than in France in 2026

 95%